kitplummer/modsofengent/msee_license.md

 The Modern Software Engineering Environment
 =============
-by Kit Plummer for AirGap.io
+by Kit Plummer & John Scott for AirGap.io

 Copyright (c) 2014 by AirGap.io